 Acne is an awful condition to have.
 It is a skin disease known to leave both physical and psychological scars.
 It can affect both your social life and confidence.
-But the big question is how do you stop acne?
-Is it treatable, or will you be doomed to a life of spottiness?
+So, are there treatments for acne that can help?

 There are many different types of pimple, ranging from blackheads, whiteheads, pustules, papules and nobules.
 Dermatologists say that 80% of 11-30 year olds will experience acne at some point in their lives.
 The most common place for it to develop is on the face and affects 99% of suffers.
 It also affects the back in 60% of cases and the chest in 15% of cases.
 Adult acne sufferers are over 80% women.